Pavani-Web/convertcurrency/README.md

  Circuit breaker is implemented by using Resilence4j library.</br>
  OpenFiegn Client is used for to call currency conversion factor microservice</br>

 Docker image pull:         docker pull microserviceapps/convertcurrency</br>
 Docker run:          docker run -p 8090:8090 microserviceapps/convertcurrency:1.0.0

+#Deployed in to IBM kubernates cluster
+URL to access the microservice in kubernates cluster is :  http://169.57.99.245:30081/swagger-ui/index.html